-3) Mark the correct statements.
-In organic farming...
+3) Complete the following sentence: In organic farming...

-- a) The use of plant protection products is not permitted. - b) Plant protection products are used only if preventive measures didn't succeed in maintaining the pest population below the economic threshold. - c) Plant protection products must be pre-approved by the European Commission.
+- a) the use of plant protection products is not permitted. - b) plant protection products are used only if preventive measures didn't succeed in maintaining the pest population below the economic threshold. - c) plant protection products must be pre-approved by the European Commission.